levjj/esverify/README.md

 Interactive Tools
 -----------------

 More tool support will be coming soon.

-As a first step, there is a [verification workspace](https://github.com/levjj/esverify-editor) which allows inspection of verification results including potential counter-examples.
+As a first step, there is a
+[verification workspace](https://github.com/levjj/esverify-editor) which allows inspection of verification results including potential counter-examples.

+Additionally, there is a [Vim Plugin](https://github.com/levjj/esverify-vim) which displays verification results inline.

 Acknowledgements
 ----------------